Madeleine (given name)

-Madeleine or Madeline has biblical origins.
-The name Magdalena is derived from the Aramaic term "Magdala" (מגדלא), meaning "tower" or "elevated, great."
-It refers to the town of Magdala on the Sea of Galilee, traditionally identified as the hometown of Mary Magdalene (Mary of Magdala), a prominent figure in the New Testament who was a follower of Jesus.
-The name also stems from the German word Mädelein (derived from Old High German magad + diminutive -lein) meaning “girl” or “young maiden”.
-Thus, Madeleine can be interpreted both as “woman from Magdala” and as a term of affection for a girl.
+Madeleine or Madeline has both biblical and Germanic origins.
+In the biblical tradition, the name is derived from Magdalena, referring to Mary Magdalene and ultimately to the Aramaic term "Magdala” meaning "tower" or "elevated, great.”
+Magdala was a town on the Sea of Galilee traditionally identified as the hometown of Mary Magdalene, a prominent figure in the New Testament and a follower of Jesus.

 The name was adopted from Aramaic into Greek as Μαγδαληνή (Magdalēnē) and later into Latin as Magdalena.
 In Latin, it became more commonly used as a personal name, largely due to the association with Mary Magdalene, a revered saint in Christian tradition.

-As Christianity spread across Europe, the name evolved into various forms in different languages.
-In Spanish, Polish, German, and other European cultures, Magdalena became a popular name, often linked with purity and devotion because of its connection to the saint.

-Madeline and Madeleine are modern English and French versions of the Greek name Μαγδαληνή (Magdalenē), meaning “from Magdala,” and the German word Mädelein, meaning “girl.”